 I’m a published commercial fiction author.
 I write short stories, novels and novellas.
-My sixth novel as Alison May, All That Was Lost, is out in autumn 2018.
+My sixth novel as Alison May, All That Was Lost, is out now.
 I won the RNA’s Elizabeth Goudge Trophy in 2012, and have been shortlisted in the RoNAs and the Love Stories Awards.
-I’m represented by Julia Silk (in association with MBA Literary).
+I’m represented by Julia Silk at CCLA.

 I was born and raised in North Yorkshire, but now live in Worcester with one husband, no kids and no pets.
 There were goldfish once.
 That ended badly.